mountaineerbr/shellChatGPT/man/README.md

 reasoning models.
 Service providers may actually inject (though not bill) certain amounts of instruction-like tokens automatically.

+With reasoning model sessions, if chat context size and recorded token count do not match, try running the script with command line `option -y` to invoke the tiktoken function during context generation.
+Be aware that using online tiktoken services may introduce delays in history generation.
+This is due to how and if the models respond with reasoning text or not.

-Reasoning (thinking) and answers from certain API services may not have a distinct separation of output due to JSON processing constraints.
+Reasoning (thinking) text and response text from certain API services may not have clear display separation due to JSON processing constraints.

 Bash “read command” may not correctly display input buffers larger than the TTY screen size during editing.
 However, input buffers remain